TheSmallBoat/Technical_Survey/pdf/README.md

 12. On the Size of Pairing-based Non-interactive Arguments (2016-260.pdf)

 13. Roll-DPoSk: A Randomized Delegated Proof of Stake Scheme for Scalable Blockchain-Based Internet of Things Systems (Roll-DPoSk.pdf)

+14. Massive Data Streams Research: Where to Go (Massive-Data-Streams.pdf)